Announcement: All inmate visitation at the jail has been CANCELLED due to the COVID-19 crisis.

 Let's Work Together to Make Sussex County a Better Place to Live and Work!

-Sheriff Raymond R. Bell and his staff stand ready to work with the citizens to make Sussex County a better place to live and work.
+Sheriff Earnest L. Giles, Sr. and his staff stand ready to work with the citizens to make Sussex County a better place to live and work.
 In 2002, the Sheriff's Office was involved in planning and acquiring a new public safety radio system that will bring fire, rescue and police communications into the 21st century.

 During 2002, the Sheriff's Office answered a total of 2,879 calls for service from citizens.
 Deputies made 802 criminal arrests, issued 4,547 traffic summons, served 6,099 court papers, and handled security for 171 court days.

 Are you interested in a rewarding career in the field of Law Enforcement?

 Sussex County Sheriff's Office may be your ticket for a secure future.